ROCm/hipBLASLt/docs/source/install.rst

 - `lapack <https://github.com/Reference-LAPACK/lapack-release>`_,  lapack itself brings a dependency on a fortran compiler
 - `googletest <https://github.com/google/googletest>`_

 Unfortunately, googletest and lapack are not as easy to install.
-Many distros do not provide a googletest package with pre-compiled libraries, and the lapack packages do not have the necessary cmake config files for cmake to configure linking the cblas library. hipBLAS provide a cmake script that builds the above dependencies from source.
+Many distros do not provide a googletest package with pre-compiled libraries, and the lapack packages do not have the necessary cmake config files for cmake to configure linking the cblas library. hipBLASLt provide a cmake script that builds the above dependencies from source.
 This is an optional step; users can provide their own builds of these dependencies and help cmake find them by setting the CMAKE_PREFIX_PATH definition.
 The following is a sequence of steps to build dependencies and install them to the cmake default /usr/local.

 (optional, one time only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 .. code-block::bash
    mkdir -p [HIPBLASLT_BUILD_DIR]/release/deps
    cd [HIPBLASLT_BUILD_DIR]/release/deps
-   ccmake -DBUILD_BOOST=OFF [HIPBLAS_SOURCE]/deps   # assuming boost is installed through package manager as above
+   ccmake -DBUILD_BOOST=OFF [HIPBLASLT_SOURCE]/deps   # assuming boost is installed through package manager as above
    make -j$(nproc) install

 Once dependencies are available on the system, it is possible to configure the clients to build.
 This requires a few extra cmake flags to the library cmake configure script.
 If the dependencies are not installed into system defaults (like /usr/local ), you should pass the CMAKE_PREFIX_PATH to cmake to help find them.